-Complaints with regard to Federal Programs covered under the reauthorized Elementary and Secondary Education Act (ESEA) at Insight School of Oklahoma may make the complaint known to the Head of School or with the General Counsel of the State Department of Education.
+Complaints regarding Federal Programs covered under the reauthorized Elementary and Secondary Education Act (ESEA) at Insight School of Oklahoma may make the complaint known to the Executive Director or with the General Counsel of the State Department of Education.
 Within thirty (30) days of receipt of the complaint, Insight School of Oklahoma will conduct an investigation of the allegation and resolve the complaint.
 The investigation shall include opportunities for the complainant or the complainant's representative to present evidence and question witnesses.